RizwanaParveen/DevOpsDockerSample/README.md

 ﻿# DevOpsDockerSample

-Dockerizing the jenkins pipeline to build images in docker and push it to docker hub Lahari VSL
+Dockerizing the jenkins pipeline to build images in docker and push it to docker hub.